Small arms master gunner: Duties

-The small arms master gunner's specific duties: SME on all weapons, optics, lasers, thermal devices, and/or laser range finders in the unit which the SAMG operates.
+The small arms master gunner's specific duties: SME on all weapons, optics, lasers, thermal devices, and/or laser range finders in the unit in which the SAMG operates.
 Oversees the qualification and sustainment training of all weapon systems.
-Assists the commander in a 6 month training plan for ranges, ammo, and certification as per DIV GUNSOP and below.
+Assists the commander in a 6-month training plan for ranges, ammo, and certification as per DIV GUNSOP and below.
 SME on available training resources.
 Supervises live-fire ranges to ensure SOPs are followed.
-Advises the commander of the tactical capabilities of all weapons and weapon systems.
+Advises the commander on the tactical capabilities of all weapons and weapon systems.